ulfschneider/ulf.website/content/posts/2023-12-29-styling-check-boxes-and-radio-buttons.md

 }
 ```

 The default browser appearance is deactivated through `appearance: none`.
 Then the font size of the controls context is inherited with `font-size: inherit`.
 The positioning of the control is `position: relative`, which does not change anything for the control itself, but will provide an anchoring point for the checkmark that is introduced later.
 The default display setting of a radio button is `display: inline-block`, therefore it can be made a square by assigning `width: var(--radio-size); height: var(--radio-size)`.
-It shouldn´t have any margin, therefore `margin: 0` is set.
+It shouldn't have any margin, therefore `margin: 0` is set.
 The border color of the outer circle will be in the current text color and is set by `border: var(--radio-border-width) solid currentColor`.
 Then the control is made a cirle by applying `border-radius: 50%`.
 When the mouse cursor is hovering the control, it should become a pointer, which is achieved by `cursor: pointer`.

 Next, the checkmark for the radio button is defined: